 Responsibility for financial management of the State is vested in several State officials.
 The State Treasurer is responsible for investment, debt and cash management.
 The Commissioner of the Department of Administrative Services is responsible for managing statewide administrative and financial functions including general budget oversight, maintaining the State's accounting system and issuing the State's Comprehensive Annual Financial Report ("CAFR").

 The Department of Administrative Services prepares the State's CAFR in accordance with U.S. generally accepted accounting principles ("GAAP").
-The State has contracted with KPMG LLP to provide audit services since fiscal year 1997 and has a current audit contract through completion of the fiscal year 2011 audit.
-The audited financial statements for fiscal year 2010, together with the unqualified report thereon of KPMG LLP, are included herein by reference, copies of which were provided to the Municipal Securities Rulemaking Board as directed by SEC Rule 15c2-12.
+The State has contracted with KPMG LLP to provide audit services since fiscal year 1997 and has a current audit contract through completion of the fiscal year 2016 audit.
+The audited financial statements for fiscal year 2011, together with the unqualified report thereon of KPMG LLP, are included herein by reference, copies of which were provided to the Municipal Securities Rulemaking Board as directed by SEC Rule 15c2-12.
 See "FINANCIAL STATEMENTS."
-The audited financial statements for fiscal year 2010 are also available as part of the State's fiscal year 2010 CAFR (pages 14 through 73 of the CAFR) at the website of the State's Department of Administrative Services, Bureau of Financial Reporting at http://admin.state.nh.us/accounting/reports.asp.
+The audited financial statements for fiscal year 2011 are also available as part of the State's fiscal year 2011 CAFR (pages 14 through 75 of the CAFR) at the website of the State's Department of Administrative Services, Bureau of Financial Reporting at http://admin.state.nh.us/accounting/reports.asp.
+The release of the fiscal year 2011 CAFR on February 29, 2012 was delayed from the statutorily required date of December 31, 2011 due to the lack of sufficient available information to objectively estimate the effect of outcomes of hospitals' requests for Medicaid Enhancement Tax refunds (discussed in Note 19 to the financial statements).
+It was not until February, 2012 that the Department of Revenue Administration was able to reach resolution for many of the requests, thereby providing documentation on which to base an estimate and provide sufficient audit assurance.